BrittanyFarrell/DSA-Big-O/README.md

         return false;
     }
 }

+Answer: O(1)
+Explanation: The run time is constant, you call the function with a number and the data is returned in the same amount of time no matter how big the number is.

 3. Are you here?
 What is the Big O of the following algorithm?
 Explain your answer